Roads and Streets

 Restricted Access Vehicles – Routes & Applications (Heavy Vehicle Routes)

-Heavy vehicle operations are now regulated under the Heavy Vehicle National Law (HVNL) and Regulations by the National Heavy Vehicle Regulator (NHVR).
+Heavy vehicle operations are now regulated under the National Heavy Vehicle Regulator (NHVR).
 The Roads and Maritime Services website still provides information for heavy vehicle operators within New South Wales.

 The following links provide useful information for heavy vehicle operators: